-This ACA is urging school administrators, teachers, and parents' organizations to more closely examine these unexpected dangers lurking in our schools.
-Specifically, the ACA recommends that parents and schools become more aware of the risks associated with heavy backpacks, improper computer ergonomics and physical inactivity.
+This May, during Correct Posture Month, the ACA is urging school administrators, teachers, and parents' organizations to more closely examine these unexpected dangers lurking in our schools.
+Specifically, ACA recommends that parents and schools become more aware of the risks associated with heavy backpacks, improper computer ergonomics and physical inactivity.